lisa jayne teal logo

 The good news

 The emotional distress experienced by parents and their children can be addressed.
 But let me be clear…you can’t change life or expect that there’ll be no challenges, no heartaches, no mental illness.
-That’s what I used to think I could do, but now I’ve learnt, through painful experience, that’s unrealistic!
-I had to find a way to feel at ease with life on life’s terms.
+I used to think that was possible, but life has a way of humbling us all and those painful experiences showed me I had to find a way to feel at ease with life’s terms.

-What I discovered, from raising 4 children and in my work with other Mothers, was I can function within my relationships in a way that converts challenges into more connection and empowerment for myself and my child.
-By knowing how to move out of reaction and into a state of inner acceptance and strength, effective solutions would appear more readily and the outcomes I experienced felt better and were longer lasting.
+What I discovered, from raising 4 children and in my work with other Mothers, was I can function within my relationships in a way that shifts challenges into more connection and empowerment for myself and my child.
+By knowing how to move out of reaction and into a state of inner acceptance and strength, effective solutions appeared more readily and the outcomes I experienced felt better and were longer lasting.

 I used to gather so much information

-Which just meant I had more information on ‘how to’ do things, but couldn’t actually remove the obstacles in my way from doing those things.
+Which just meant I had more information on the ‘how to’ of things, but this didn’t translate into the actual ability to do those things and make permanent changes.
 I had the ‘how to’ of building my child’s self esteem.
 But what got in the way was how I felt and how they felt: the emotional dynamic of our reactions, created by unconscious beliefs and fears, always stopped permanent change and chipped away at our self-esteem.
 Unless I could stop these ‘cycles’ I saw I was unable to experience the love and connection I really wanted to feel in my relationship.
 Once I discovered the emotional keys I could use to cease the cycle and create connection, we both were able to communicate and move through whatever challenge we were facing together, feeling heard, understood and supported.
 This was life changing for myself, my partner and my children.

 So what can you do?